crotwell/TauP/src/doc/sphinx/source/install.rst

   page that allows access to the tools via a web browser.
 This functions both as a GUI and as a way to extract results from other programming languages via JSON and a HTTP query.
+* Python api.
+New in version 3.2 is a python compatible mode, via the `taup <https://pypi.org/project/taup/>`__ library.
+This uses json from the above web server interface to allow python script to easily get results from the Java based TauP system.
 * Simple amplitudes.
 Also new is the ability to calculate an amplitude approximation from reflection and transmission coefficients and spreading.